Best Steps To Grow Coral Bells In Containers

 The Can-Can type can pique your interest if you're still undecided about which Heuchera variety to choose.
 With the help of the ruffled leaves, this one has a mystic effect thanks to its dark purple foliage, which adds a gratifying amount of texture.

-The Heuchera Can Can is best suited to regions of your garden that are somewhat shaded.
-When the leaves are exposed to light, they appear even more dazzling but still require shelter from the hot afternoon heat.
+The Heuchera Can Can is best suited to somewhat shaded regions of your garden.
+When the leaves are exposed to light, they appear even more dazzling, but they still require shelter from the hot afternoon sun.

 9. Green Spice Coral Bells